Tushar-Naik/Algos/README.md

 1. SourceToDestInKPaths
 1. Is mirror SelfTree
 1. Modify BST such that all greater values in the given BST are added to every node
+1. Check if Binary Tree is Balanced
+1. Convert Binary Tree as sum of its child nodes
+1. Traverse Tree without using Recursion (Finds the pressessor of a node like Threaded BT)
+1. Find out order of characters given the Dictionary of alphabets
+1. Print Org History

 ## Tree/ Random ##
 package com.stackoverflow.ques